 Convexity of the function usually makes the solution of the problem easier, since the landscape will be more benign (for instance, all the local minima are global minima for convex functions).
 With this assumption, we can obtain stronger convergence results.
 For instance, we will see that when $f$ is convex, we can prove a convergence result on the sequence of functions (even on the sequence of iterates when $f$ is strongly convex), while in the nonconvex case, we can just show a result on the norm of the gradient.

-Another important factor that influences the convergence is the variance of the gradient estimate. \begin{ass} Let

-be the variance of the gradient estimate, and assume that this is bounded: $\sigma^2(\theta)\leq \sigma^2$ for all $\theta$. \end{ass} We will see that a non-zero variance will negatively impact the convergence of the optimization algorithms, which is why variance reduction techniques~\cite{bottou2018optimization} may be used to obtain better stochastic directions and relax the assumptions on the step size, which also impacts the results.
+Another important factor influencing convergence is the variance of the gradient estimate. \begin{ass} Assume that the variance of the gradient estimate in \eqref{eq:variance} is bounded: $\sigma^2(\theta)\leq \sigma^2$ for all $\theta$. \end{ass} We will see that a non-zero variance will negatively impact the convergence of optimization algorithms, which is why variance reduction techniques~\cite{bottou2018optimization} may be used to obtain better stochastic directions and relax assumptions on the step size, which also affects the results.
 In this chapter, we consider both constant ($\alpha_k=\alpha$ for all $k$) and vanishing ($\alpha_k=\pazocal{O}(1/k)$) step sizes.

 We will see that in all the results, the key constants that determine the convergence rates (smoothness $L_{\max}$, strong convexity $\mu$, and the SGD variance) are directly related to the eigenvalues of the Hessian $H(\theta)$.
-In particular, we recall that, if $f$ is $\mu$ strongly convex,
+In particular, we recall that, if $f$ is $\mu$-strongly convex, then